draliceviolett/Scriptor-Jekyll-Theme/_posts/2024/2024-01-01-what-i-read-in-december-2023.md

 The blog tour machine is warming back up, and <cite>Strong Female Character</cite>, by Fern Brady, is something I'm particularly looking forward to reading and reviewing.

-I'm planning to continue my exploration of the back catalogues of Carly Holmes and Ada Hoffman, with <cite>Figurehead</cite> and <cite>The Infinite</cite>, respectively.
+I'm planning to continue my exploration of the back catalogues of Carly Holmes and Ada Hoffmann, with <cite>Figurehead</cite> and <cite>The Infinite</cite>, respectively.

 I'm also excited to read <cite>A Stroke of the Pen</cite>, by Terry Pratchett, and <cite>Night Side of the River: Ghost Stories</cite>, by Jeanette Winterson &mdash; another couple of spoils from my sales haul.